costinEEST/mfes/sspa/root/readme.md

+`pnpm start`

-Scaffold the boilerplate with `pnpx create-single-spa --moduleType root-config` and the options:
+Prepared the boilerplate with `pnpx create-single-spa --moduleType root-config` and the options:

 ```bash
 ?
 Directory for new project root